dojo/docs/dojox/editor/plugins/Preview.rst

 Once required in and enabled, this plugin provides the following features to dijit.Editor.

-* Button with icon in toolbar for ppreviewing the content outside of the editor framedocument.
+* Button with icon in toolbar for previewing the content outside of the editor framedocument.
 * The ability to define a set of CSS styles or stylesheets to apply to the content in the preview view.

 =====